LillyLees/Tetris_RL/README.md

 - [X] create state action que
 - [X] implement greedy epsilon stratagy
 - [X] start on CNN
+- [X] create training loop in game loop
+- [X] allow user to deffine weather agent trains
+- [X] allow user to deffine how many rounds the Agent plays
+- [X] Agents traning is saved even if main is rum multiple times
+- [ ] When train method is called each element in the replay memeory is iterated thorough
+- [ ] sample mini batches from reply memory
+- [ ] generate Q values for each action - state pair

 impliment CNN to analyse numpy array of board

+game state function should return score and board not current tet current tet should not be stored in the transition it should only be used as input to the NN running lots at same times